onja-org/w2_css_tailwind_media_queries/README.md

 # Lab Design Specification: Tailwind Media Queries

 ## Core Concept
 **Topic**: Tailwind Media Queries
 **Learning Objective**: Students will be able to create responsive layouts using Tailwind's breakpoint utilities (sm:, md:, lg:, xl:, 2xl:) and understand mobile-first design principles
 **Estimated Duration**: 3 hours
 **Prerequisite Knowledge**: HTML structure, CSS basics, Tailwind utility classes, basic understanding of responsive design concepts

 ## Getting Started

+1. Run `npm run serve` to start the lab server and open the dashboard
-1. Open `lab/index.html` in your browser
+   - This will open the lab interface in your browser
+   - If it doesn't open automatically, navigate to `http://localhost:8080/dashboard/index.html`
-2. Resize your browser window to see the lab interface transform
+2. Resize your browser window to see the dashboard transform
+3. Read the lessons, starting with intro.md, to understand responsive design principles
-3. Follow the challenges in order, working in `lab/starter-template.html`
+4. Follow the challenges in order, working in `lab/starter-template.html`
-4. Run tests with `npm test` to check your progress
+5. Run tests with `npm test` to check your progress (or use the "Run Tests" button in the lab interface or on the dashboard)

 ## Lab Overview

 This lab uses a **Self-Revealing Interface with Morphing Environment** approach.
-The lab interface itself transforms completely at different breakpoints, teaching you responsive design by example:
+The lab dashboard itself transforms completely at different breakpoints, teaching you responsive design by example:

 - **Mobile (< 640px)**: Terminal-style interface with "TERMINAL-X" persona
 - **Tablet (640px - 1024px)**: Playful interface with "TabbyGuide" persona
 - **Desktop (1024px+)**: Professional developer environment with "DevPro Suite" persona

 ## Challenges